img-mapper/img-mapper/packages/react-img-mapper/README.md

 ---

-## Usage
+## Usage Example

-Here’s how to integrate `react-img-mapper` into your project:
+Integrate `react-img-mapper` into your React app easily:

 ```javascript
 import React from 'react';